White House Farm murders: Background

 After school Sheila attended secretarial college in Swiss Cottage, London.
 In 1974, when she was aged 17, she discovered she was pregnant by Colin Caffell.
 The Bambers arranged an abortion.
 Her relationship with her mother deteriorated significantly that summer after June found Sheila and Colin sunbathing naked in a field.
-June reportedly started calling Sheila the "devil's child".
+June reportedly started calling Sheila the "devil's child."

-Sheila continued with her secretarial course, then trained as a hairdresser, and briefly worked as a model with the Lucie Clayton agency, which included two months' work in Tokyo.
+Sheila continued with her secretarial course, then trained as a hairdresser, and briefly worked as a model with the Lucie Clayton Charm Academy, including two months' work in Tokyo.
 After she became pregnant again, she married Colin at Chelmsford Register Office in May 1977, but miscarried in the sixth month.
 The Bambers bought the couple a garden flat in Carlingford Road, Hampstead, to help Sheila recuperate.
-Sheila suffered another miscarriage, then on 22 June 1979, after four months of bed rest in hospital, she gave birth to Nicolas and Daniel.
-Colin, apparently having begun an affair just before the birth, left Sheila five months.
+Sheila suffered another miscarriage, then on 22 June 1979, after four months of bed rest in hospital, she gave birth to Daniel and Nicholas.
+Colin, apparently having begun an affair just before the birth, left Sheila for five months.
 Sheila became increasingly upset; on one occasion, when Colin left her 21st birthday party with another woman, she required hospital treatment after breaking a window with her fist.
 The couple divorced in May 1982.

-After the divorce, Nevill bought Sheila a flat in Morshead Mansions, Maida Vale, and Colin helped to raise the children from his home in nearby Kilburn.
+After the divorce, Nevill bought Sheila a flat in Morshead Mansions, Maida Vale, and Colin helped raise the children from his home in nearby Kilburn.
 Sheila decided to trace her birth mother, then living in Canada.
 They met at Heathrow Airport in 1982 for a brief reunion, but a relationship did not develop.
 At around this time Sheila became friendly with a group of young women who nicknamed her "Bambi", and who later told reporters that she often complained about her poor relationship with her adoptive mother.
 The group partook in drugs, particularly cocaine, and fraternisations with older men.
 As her brief modelling career had ended after the birth of the boys, Sheila lived on welfare and took low-paying jobs, including as a waitress for one week at School Dinners, a London restaurant in which dinner was served by young women in school uniform, stockings and suspenders.
 There were also cleaning jobs and one episode of nude photography that she later regretted.